mozilla/skywriter/docs/releases/notes08.html.markdown

   http://lesscss.org/ for more information)
 * Bespin includes a "white" theme plugin.
 * Embedded builds are now much smaller (less than half their previous size).
+* Bespin Embedded can now replace a textarea (bug 535819)
 * dryice now includes a simple server that you can run with the "-s" option.
   `dryice -s 9090 foo.json` will start a server on port 9090 that will rebuild the embedded editor (using the foo.json manifest) with each